yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 | Tip: During the development of the test, you'll find yourself changing Java code and start the server again and again - make sure to NOT clean the code (using *atlas-clean*) because it will remove the temporary Bamboo Home environment.
 | --- |

-1. create a new class extending IntegrationTestsBase, under `src/test/java/it/org/jfrog/bamboo` - see current existing tests for reference.
+1. create a new class extending IntegrationTestsBase, in [src/test/java/it/org/jfrog/bamboo](./src/test/java/it/org/jfrog/bamboo) - see current existing tests for reference.
 2. Start the Bamboo server as instructed in the previous section.
 Make sure the new test appear in the *Test Console*.
 3. Temporary, configure real Artifactory credentials in: http://localhost:6990/bamboo/admin/jfrogConfig.action
 4. Create a new plan under *Integration Tests* project.
 Make sure the plan key is same as in the Java code.